A personal pension such as a SIPP (Self-invested Personal Pension) is designed to give you freedom and control over your money and retirement savings.

 - The Saga SIPP is straightforward to understand.
 As you’d expect with Saga, it’s great value for money yet there is no compromise on service.
 We’ve worked to keep paperwork as simple and hassle-free as possible and you’ll find our experts very easy to talk to.

-You don’t pay any Income Tax or Capital Gains Tax on investments held within your pension (except for the 10% tax on dividend income).
-The Government also gives you tax relief on pension contributions, adding an extra 20-45% (depending on how much Income Tax you pay) as long as you haven’t exceeded your allowances.
+You don’t pay any Income Tax or Capital Gains Tax on investments held within your pension.
+The government also gives you tax relief on pension contributions of between 20% and 45% (depending on how much tax you pay) as long as you haven’t exceeded your allowances, which means that a £100 contribution into your pension could cost you as little as £55 out of your own pocket.

 Frequently asked questions